christwinn/woocommerce-api-client-java/README.md

         .setSecret("myverysecretsecretthatIgotfrommywoocommerceinstallation")
         .getResponse();

-    /** Please note we have not implemented the non-secure method.
+    /** Please note we have not implemented "Authentication over HTTP".
 We should not be retrieving customer detail's unencrypted **/
 }
 ```